PaulBreugnot/PyFreelingApi/README.md

 ```
 from pyFreelingAPI import freeling_api as freeling
 ```
-The script determines by itself what is the good API to use according to your plateform.
+The script determines by itself what is the good API to use according to your platform.

 ## Install Freeling and its Python API for Windows x64